 First, it can reach high efficiency levels of up to 5.18 COP, whereas other pumps usually have COP values between 3.0 and 4.0.
 The higher COP means more heat output for the same energy input.
 This saves you money on energy bills.

-Most other heat pumps use HFC refrigerants which can harm the environment due to their high global warming potential scores.
+Most other heat pumps use HFC refrigerants, which can harm the environment due to their high global warming potential scores.
 So, the Ecogenica pump is a greener choice compared to competitors.

 Not to mention that the heat pump has smart home controls, allowing you to adjust temperature remotely – a lacking feature on most competitors.
-Finally, the Ecogenica’s warranty covers tanks for 7 years, compressors for 5 years, and labor for 2 years.

 This offers peace of mind and confidence when making the purchase.